Questions to ask if you’re struggling with sentimental clutter. It IS possible to get rid of our stuff without guilt!

 When you look at life as an opportunity to give back, you’ll be amazed at the ways you can make a difference.

 Just one last thought.
 You CAN begin to take control of your home with these ideas for decluttering sentimental items (and everything else!)
 The power to face your overwhelm is within your grasp!

-For more resources on the connection between grief and clutter, check out these posts!
+For more resources on the connection between grief and loss, check out these posts!

 When Should You See a Therapist?

 Clutter and Grief: Are They Connected and are You Stuck?